 Options vs. Futures

-Before we wrap up, we should touch on a critical point that often arises when discussing futures - the difference between options and futures.
+Before we wrap up, we should touch on a critical point when discussing futures – the difference between options and futures.
 Those familiar with options trading will see that the two kinds of trading have many similarities.
 Both allow speculators to attempt to exploit potential future price differences by entering into contracts regarding the future price of an asset.
 Both futures and options can also be used for hedging.
-But the way these two financial products work, and the level of risk associated with each of them varies drastically.
+But the way these two financial products work and the level of risk associated with each of them varies drastically.